 Public and private keys

-Mostly asymmetric cryptographic keys are used.
-The public and private keys are always generated as a pair and are mathematically linked.
-In asymmetric encryption, data encrypted with the first key of a key pair can only be decrypted with the corresponding second key.For this purpose, a distinction is made between a public and a private key.
+In asymmetric cryptography, data encrypted with one key can only be decrypted with its corresponding pair key.
+For this purpose, the system distinguishes between a public and a private key.
 The public key is freely accessible to everyone in the network.
-The private key, on the other hand, is only known to the owner, who does not give it out.
+Only the owner knows the private key and does not share it.

 Digital Certificates

-• the expiry date of the certificate,
+- the expiry date of the PKI certificate (PKI cert),

-• the public key of the certificate owner.
+- the public key of the certificate owner.

 Certificate Revocation List (CRL)